 - Melt 210 g of milk chocolate in the microwave.
 Using 30 second intervals, mix thoroughly until it's fully melted.

 - Add praline paste to the chocolate and mix together.

-- Add 1 cup of the feuillentine pieces to the chocolate-praline paste and mix together.
+- Add 1 cup of the feuilletine pieces to the chocolate-praline paste and mix together.

-- Press your praline feuillentine into your cake base and let it set in the freezer for a couple of hours prior to using.
+- Pour and press your praline feuilletine into your cake base and let it set in the freezer for a couple of hours prior to using.